GameSquatch/json_traverse/README.md

 };
 ```

-Minimal usage looks like this:
+Minimal usage looks like this, where calling `next()` simply continues traversal.
+This is equivalent to removing the arguments altogether, since traversal will continue by default.

 ```js
 traverse(testObject, {